 I love summer, but by August I'm tired of the heat.
-I'm also in the market for day trips and easy weekend getaways as we make the most of summer's last days.
-If you live near Salt Lake City, or are planning a trip there, a visit to one of Utah's mountain resorts is a super way to beat the summer heat.
+It's a good time to plan day trips and easy weekend getaways as we make the most of summer's last days.
+A visit to Snowbird – near Salt Lake City, Utah – is a super way to beat the summer heat.

 Snowbird Summer Resort was a cool 75 degrees (F) on the August weekend we visited, and it is located minutes from Salt Lake City – making it an easy and welcome weekend getaway or day trip.
 It would also make a good family reunion destination.

 Here are my tips for visiting Snowbird Summer Resort.

 Ride the Aerial Tram up to Hidden Peak

 If you do nothing else at Snowbird, ride the Aerial Tram to the top of Hidden Peak.
 The tram will take you to the top of the mountain where you will be treated to panoramic views of the Wasatch Range.